-Prostitutes are normally on the bottom rung of the societal ladder, even the wealthier ones, and are looked down upon by most people because of their trade.
-Tywin Lannister is well known for his disdain of whores and those who take advantage of their services.
+Prostitutes are normally on the bottom rung of the ladder of society, even the wealthier ones, and are looked down upon by most people because of their trade.
+Tywin Lannister is well known for his disdain of whores and of those who take advantage of their services.
 It is considered dishonorable for a nobleman to openly frequent whores and brothels, hence the secret passageway that runs from Chataya's brothel in King's Landing to a nearby stable.
 Despite these attitudes, Westeros teems with brothels and whores.

 Some brothels in Westeros cater to more exclusive clientele, such as Chataya's.
 In contrast, the Lazy Eel is renowned for offering some of the oldest whores in White Harbor.
 Oldtown has unsavory black brothels.